Customizations#

 Personalize your landing page#

-Pegasus ships with a stub landing page, however most projects will want to highly customize their landing page.
+Pegasus ships with a simple landing page that varies based on your selected CSS framework.
+Most projects will want to highly customize the landing page from what comes out of the box.
 Unless you are planning on building a marketing site on a different platform, this is likely one of the first things you’ll do.

-To modify the default landing page, simply edit the ./templates/web/landing_page.html
+To modify the default landing page, you can edit the ./templates/web/landing_page.html

 file